SirChronus/memo-to-json/README.md

 E.g. `awesome_song.json` already exists and contains the `adv` chart.
 If `awesome_song_ext.memo` is parsed after that, then the `ext` chart data will be appended to `awesome_song.json`.

 The option `pretty` is optional and takes either `true` or `false` as input.
 If set to `true` it will stringify the JSON in a more readable way but this takes up more file space.

+With `folderize` set to true, the parser will output the file into a subfolder with the same name as the parsed memo.

 ## Notes on memo format